PacificPromise/tele-action/README.md

 ## Environment variable

 Set environment variable in secrets of your repository as below:
-- TELEGRAM_GROUP_ID: id of your telegram group chat, you can find a way to get a group chat id [here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)
-- TELEGRAM_TOPIC_ID: id of your topic's group (if your group have topic)
-- TELEGRAM_BOT_TOKEN: token of your telegram bot, visit [here](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) to know how to get telegram bot token

 |   Environment variable   |                    Description                      |         Example       |
 |--------------------------|-----------------------------------------------------|-----------------------|
 |   TELEGRAM_GROUP_ID      | Id of your telegram group chat, you can find a way to get a group chat id [here](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)                                         |     -1001837632261    |